Skip to main content

 Regions like the Gulf aren't waiting to grow organic ecosystems over decades.
 They are using their massive capital advantages to simply buy the necessary talent.
 They are recruiting heavily from talent pools in Jordan, Egypt, and beyond, effectively importing an innovation economy overnight.
 They realize that in the age of AI, talent density matters more than legacy institutions.

 This creates a pincer movement for Europe.
 Squeezed between US capital dominance and MENA's aggressive resource deployment, the 'old world' is losing its relevance.
 For business leaders, the lesson is clear.
 You cannot afford to wait for your local ecosystem to catch up.
 The barriers to entry are dropping, but the cost of inaction is rising.
-If you are not aggressively orchestrating AI adoption within your own organization right now, you are effectively choosing to be left behind with the status quo.
+If you are not aggressively orchestrating AI-powered operations automation within your own organization right now, you are effectively choosing to be left behind with the status quo.
 The question isn't whether your region is ready.
 The question is whether you are.

 Own your AI strategy